Chapter

 What does Galatians 1:10 mean?

 Paul began his letter to the Galatian Christians by telling them again the simple gospel message: Jesus died to pay for our sins and to deliver us (Galatians 1:4).
 Period.
-As he expressed it in Ephesians 2:8–9, we are saved by faith through grace, not by any works we do.
+As he expressed it in Ephesians 2:8–9, we are saved through faith by grace, not by any works we do.
 As he will say later in this letter, to suggest that we must do more to be truly saved is to make Jesus' death on the cross meaningless (Galatians 2:21).

 A group known as the Judaizers had moved in after Paul left.
 They had begun to convince the Galatian Christians that more was required.
 To be truly saved, you must also follow the law of Moses.
 This raises a question: how did they convince these Gentile (non-Jewish) believers Paul was wrong?